pymssql/pymssql/docs/ref/_mssql.rst

 .. method:: MSSQLConnection.select_db(dbname)

    This function makes the given database the current one.
 An exception is raised on failure.
+You can check the current database by calling the :meth:`~MSSQLConnection.cur_db_name()` method on the :class:`MSSQLConnection` object.

 .. method:: MSSQLConnection.__iter__()
             MSSQLConnection.next()